 Images courtesy Jan van Gastel and Bert Bogschelman.

 For example, here's my compact and easy to transport 6 inch.
-It's small enough to fit into a back passenger seat of a car with the rocker fitting over one end of the tube assembly.
+It's small enough to fit into the back seat of a small car with the rocker fitting over one end of the tube assembly.
+This scope stays fully assembled.

 Here's a 6 inch scope that I took to Africa.
 The truss tubes come apart to fit into a backpack.
 It uses a single strut slide and pivot mount.

-Here's Greg Babcock's 12 inch travel scope that's been to Argentina.
+Here's Greg Babcock's 12 inch travel scope that he took to Argentina.

 The Prime Directive is to connect to the universe, contemplate our place in it and the meaning of it all (spiritual), gather observations in pursuit of a scientific study.
 A high usability scope can make us feel more connected.